itsbluejelly/Bash-Programming/README.md

 Each branch consists of

+- The scripts in a file or folder named after the topic covered in the lesson.
+For example, the `lesson_1` branch has a script named `start.sh` which details the pilot of the tutorial series.
-- __.github/workflows__: The folder that contains the Github Actions described in the main branch.This should be the same as the main branch and must be present.
+- __.github__: The folder that contains the Github Actions and the associated scripts described in the main branch.This should be the same as the main branch and must be present.
 - __.vscode__: The folder that contains the settings for the Visual Studio Code editor.
 It also enables intellisense for the `branch-info.json` file.
 It is not mandatory to have this folder in your branch, but it is recommended to have it with properties from the main branch for better development experience.
 - __schemas__: The folder that contains the JSON schema for the `branch-info.json` file.
 It is not mandatory to have this folder in your branch, but it is recommended to have it for better development experience.
-- __Scripts__: The scripts that were created during the lesson.
-Each script is named according to the topic covered in the lesson.
-It can either be a standalone file or a folder, but the name should suffice the purpose
 - __branch-info.json__: A file that enables the bot running in the action to detect the metadata of the lesson identified by the branch name.
-It should be in the root of the branch and is type safe.
+It should be in the root of the branch and is intellisense-enabled on vscode.
 It consists of the following fields:

 ```json
 {